N0SAFE/nextjs-directus-turborepo-template/packages/vitest-config/prompt.md

-i want you to add some unit testing for all the things like the middleware etc and also components testing use vitest and also test all the packages create a shared package for the vitest setup and config called @repo/vitestconfig and use it inside the other npm package , i dont want a global vitest config i want it to be containerized into each individual package
+i want you to add some unit testing for all the things like the middleware etc and also components testing use vitest and also test all the packages create a shared package for the vitest setup and config called @repo/vitestconfig and use it inside the other npm package , i dont want a global vitest config i want it to be containerized into each individual package the test should be run using bun run test that should start a package.json script that use turborepo under the hood. i dont want you to use the build in bun test command